 "Our clients dedicate their lives to creating a better world for generations to come.
 Our team is dedicated to helping our clients get what they need to make that difference."

-Stephanie Missert is a Principal and Manager of Policy and Regulatory Affairs at The Ferguson Group.
+Stephanie Missert is a Senior Advisor at TFG.
 Stephanie specializes in policy, legislation, and regulations that affect local governments and other public entities.
-She represents dozens of communities before Congress and the executive branch, with expertise in federal policy related to water resources, coastal resiliency, infrastructure, and economic development.
+She was previously a Principal and Manager of Policy and Regulatory Affairs at TFG and represented dozens of communities before Congress and the executive branch, with expertise in federal policy related to water resources, coastal resiliency, infrastructure, and economic development.

 Stephanie concentrates in the identification of federal, state, and foundation funding opportunities, and is dedicated to ensuring local resources are used effectively to achieve local priorities.
 She has helped communities across the United States secure needed legislative and regulatory changes, as well as hundreds of millions of dollars in federal assistance, to support projects and initiatives of local, regional, and national significance.
 Stephanie has worked with TFG’s Grants Team to apply for and secure federal grants through the U.S. Department of Homeland Security, U.S. Army Corps of Engineers, U.S. Department of Justice, U.S. Department of Agriculture, U.S. Department of Transportation, U.S. Department of the Interior, and U.S. Environmental Protection Agency, among others.